-Cat dander can latch on to any surface, such as curtains, carpeting, or countertops.
-And once the dander has settled, it becomes tough to remove.
+Cat dander can latch onto any surface, such as curtains, carpeting, or countertops.
+Once the dander has settled, it becomes tough to remove.
 Luckily, you can take steps to prevent it from latching on too firmly.

 For strong surfaces, such as walls, tables, and baseboards, use a soft cloth and natural cleaning products to clean routinely.

 Getting rid of dander from a soft surface can be a challenge.
 However, you can easily remove it with a lint roller.
 Roll the gluey side over your clothing or curtains to trap the dander without causing discoloration or damage.

 Another option is to shampoo your upholstery.
 Carpet fiber tends to catch pet dander, and every time you walk across the floor, the particles may get winded up in the air.

 3. Feed Your Cat a Healthy Diet

 Proper feeding keeps your pet happy and healthy and reduces the amount of dander shed.
 Good nutrition in cats gives them healthy skin with powerful hair follicles.

 Stronger follicles lead to fewer dead skin and alleviate shedding.
 Talk to your vet to learn how best to care for your cat for healthy skin and fewer shed.

 4. Keep Your Cat Parasite-Free

 Mites, ticks, and fleas are common parasites on pets, especially cats.
 These parasites can make life for your pets irritating.